firavoyage/blogging/readme.md

   - the sound of silence (simon & garfunkel)
   - a day in the life (the beatles)
   - magnet (minato aqua & inuyama tamaki)
-  - old memory (manack & bruno wen li)
+  - -tooi sora he- (manack & bruno wen li)
   - the legend of zelda: ocarina of time title theme (koji kondo)
   - caresse sur l'océan (bruno coulais & les petits chanteurs de saint-marc)
   - the name of life (joe hisaishi)